ajhamdi/MVTN/README.md

 ## Other files
 - `results/` folder saves the results (accuracies, images, and checkpoints)
-- `custom_dataset.py` includes all the dataloaders for 3D datasets: ModelNEt40, SahpeNet core55 ,ScanObjectNN, and ShapeNet Parts
+- `custom_dataset.py` includes all the pytorch dataloaders for 3D datasets: ModelNEt40, SahpeNet core55 ,ScanObjectNN, and ShapeNet Parts
 - `blender_simplify.py` is the Blender code used to simplify the meshes with `simplify_mesh` function from `util.py` as the   following :
 ```python
 simplify_ratio  = 0.05 # the ratio of faces to be maintained after simplification